 Why Should You Practice Paper Trading?

-A lot of new traders roll their eyes at the very concept of virtual trading.
-If you’re not actually making money, why bother with paper trading?
+Many new traders scoff at the concept of virtual paper trading.
+If you’re not making money, why bother?

-- Get your feet wet.
-If you’re a new trader, the entire process of choosing stocks and executing trades can be overwhelming.
-There are a lot of factors to consider, and the pace is fast.
+For newbies, the process of choosing stocks and executing trades can be overwhelming.
+There’s a lot to consider — and the pace is fast.

-Paper trading offers you a chance to put what you’ve learned to work, applying your knowledge using realistic trading scenarios.
+Paper trading also offers you a chance to put what you’ve learned to work.
+You get to apply your knowledge using realistic trading scenarios.

 Paper Trade to Test Order Types and Market Conditions

-In paper trading, just as in real trading, you’ll need to choose the best type of order to suit the market conditions and your personal risk tolerance and trading style.
+When paper trading, just like real trading, you need to choose the right order to suit the market conditions.

-Paper trading is kind of like trading with training wheels.
-It can be helpful at first, but there will come a point at which you’re going to have to take the training wheels off and try to ride on your own.
+Paper trading is like trading with training wheels.
+It can be helpful at first … But there comes a point when you need to take the training wheels off and ride on your own.

-While paper trading is a great tool, be careful about using it too long before you switch to live trading.
-Or, use it sparingly as you test out new methods of trading.
+It’s a great tool, but be careful about using it too long before you switch to live trading.

 The Psychology of Paper Trading